sweet puda or poora recipe. i never knew that such a recipe existed until my mother-in-law shared it with me.

-this recipe reminded me of malpua/malpura – a sweet indian dish.
-Although, it has a different taste to it.
-Malpuas are more sweeter than pooras.
-Fennel seeds also known as saunf are added to the batter which lends a subtle sweet flavour to this sweet dish.
+this recipe reminded me of malpua – a sweet indian dish.
+Although, it has a different taste to it. malpuas are more sweeter than pooras. fennel seeds also known as saunf are added to the batter which lends a subtle sweet flavour to this sweet dish.

-In punjabi, this dish is called as Poora/Pooda/Puda.
-Much like the earlier recipes I have posted, this one is again a simple recipe and easy to make in less time.
-Its excellent to have it hot during rains or in cold weather.
-It is often made in the rainy season.
+in punjabi, this dish is called as poora/pooda/puda. much like the earlier recipes i have posted, this one is again a simple recipe and easy to make in less time. its excellent to have it hot during rains or in cold weather. it is often made in the rainy season.

-- 1 cup wheat flour
+- 1 cup whole wheat flour or atta

-- 1 tsp fennel seeds or saunf
+- 1 teaspoon fennel seeds or saunf

-- sugar to taste
+- sugar to taste, add as required

 - ghee or oil for frying

-2: We will be using the deep frying method here.
-In a deep pan or wok or kadai take ghee or oil.
-When it becomes hot, take 1 tablespoon of the poora batter and add in the oil.
-The oil should be hot, otherwise the batter may stick.
+- in a deep pan or wok or kadai take ghee or oil. when it becomes hot, take 1 tablespoon of the poora batter and add in the oil. the oil should be hot, otherwise the batter may stick.

-3: The puda will puff whilst frying.
-Turn it and fry the other side.
-Once it is golden brown, remove it.
-Drain the excess oil or ghee by keeping it in on kitchen tissues.
+- the puda will puff whilst frying. turn it and fry the other side. once it is golden brown, remove it. drain the excess oil or ghee by keeping it in on kitchen tissues.

-4: Serve the punjabi pudas hot with indian tea.
+- serve the punjabi pudas hot with indian tea.